Vouk/voukoder/README.md

 If you want to support me with this please get in direct contact with me (see below).

-## Contact ##
+## Contact me ##
+Twitter (Updates and announcements): https://twitter.com/LordVouk
-Contact me on github, by email (daniel dot stankewitz at gmail dot com) or you can even follow me on twitter: https://twitter.com/LordVouk
+Email: daniel dot stankewitz at gmail dot com